gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     ```
    These are placeholder components for summary list, chart, and table that WooCommerce provides as part of its React component library.
 For the summary list placeholder, we specify how many summary blocks we want, for the chart we specify the desired height in pixels, and for the table we provide a caption and the same set of headers that we pass over to our `CountryTable` component.
 Note that before any of these components, we render the same `ReportFilters` that we use for loaded data.
 That's because it doesn't need to wait for new data: it already displays the new date range.

-When you refresh our extension's page in the browser, here's what you will now see while data is loading:
+When you refresh our extension's page in the browser, here's what you should see while data is loading:

 ![Native placeholder components](img/placeholders.png)